How To Turn Off AirDrops and Keep Kids Safe

 If your family decides not to disable AirDrop, or if your child turns it back on when they’re away from home, Bark can provide a digital safety net.
 We help protect kids who send and receive AirDrops by monitoring images saved to the camera roll, whether it’s an image they’re sharing with people or one they’ve recently received from a stranger.

+Turning off AirDrop may not be enough protection on its own.
 Our award-winning service monitors for issues like cyberbullying, adult content, suicidal ideation, sexual predators, and more — and not just for photos.
 Bark monitors texts, chat, email, YouTube, and 24+ social media platforms to help keep kids safe online and in real life.
 Sign up today for a free, one-week trial.